-One of the areas that I would like to improve in my job is my relationship with my colleagues.
+Another area that I would like to improve in my job is my relationship with my colleagues.
 Last year, I had several run-ins with colleagues from the other departments and after some reflections, I felt that I should have handled the issues in a better manner.
-Being emotionally would not resolve the issue and one thing I learned is that the first party who lose control of his emotions is considered the loser.
-Because if you could not curb your inner demons, you would not be able to think logically and communicate effectively.
+Being emotionally would not resolve the issue and one thing I learned is that the first party who lose control of his emotions is usually deemed as the loser.
+Because if you cannot not curb your inner demons, you would not be able to think logically and communicate effectively.
 So this year, I must make the extra effort to manage my emotions and practise lots of anger management.

 When I was a teenager, I could not understand why so many working adults in Singapore are unhealthy and unfit.
 Now that I am in their shoes, I know the answer.
 My recent health report revealed that my cholesterol level went up a bit and is now at slightly high level.
 Since I don’t smoke and is slim, I guess the culprit for my cholesterol issue should be lack of exercise, poor diet and stress at work.
 So this year, I decided to cut down on oily food, less blogging and do more jogging (my favorite exercise).